 - ACM Code of Ethics and Professional Conduct

-The Code will be administered and maintained by the SEAS Office of Academic Programs, in consultation with the SEAS Undergraduate and Graduate Affairs Committees, and in close collaboration with the University's Office of Student Conduct.
+The Code will be administered and maintained by the Penn Engineering Office of Research and Academic Services, in consultation with the Penn Engineering Undergraduate and Graduate Affairs Committees, and in close collaboration with the University's Office of Student Conduct.
 If a student fails to adhere to the Code, the student may be referred to the University's Office of Student Conduct for adjudication.

-The SEAS student is expected to represent himself or herself honestly in all oral or written statements.
-The student will not knowingly misrepresent any material fact to other students, faculty, staff, prospective employer, or anyone else while representing himself or herself as a member of the SEAS community, especially through, but not limited to:
+The Penn Engineering student is expected to represent himself or herself honestly in all oral or written statements.
+The student will not knowingly misrepresent any material fact to other students, faculty, staff, prospective employer, or anyone else while representing himself or herself as a member of the Penn Engineering community, especially through, but not limited to:

 - Lying to prospective employers, either directly through oral or written statements or indirectly through misrepresentation of background in resume;

-- Misrepresenting any material fact on a SEAS application, financial aid form, or other official document;
+- Misrepresenting any material fact on a Penn Engineering application, financial aid form, or other official document;

 - Lying to a fellow student, a faculty member, or an administrator in order to gain preferential treatment.